mc-rtc/mc-rtc-superbuild/README.md

 3. Add Git submodules for each of the projects in the meta-repository
 4. Build each project in the `${BUILD_DESTINATION}/${PROJECT}` folder and install it in the provided `${CMAKE_INSTALL_PREFIX}`

-You can then use the projects that were built and clone by the superbuild as you would use projects you built and clone yourself.
+You can then use the projects that were built and cloned by the superbuild as you would use projects you built and clone yourself.
 If you modify some projects, the superbuild will pick up on it and rebuild its dependents.

 #### Note